Worried about money?

 • using a new way of recording to streamline, ensuring more time is available to undertake direct work with children and families.
 The workbook will also provide the multi-agency team with a ‘real time’ assessment of how things are going for the family.

-The Contact Assessment team undertakes direct and indirect contact between children and their families to offer family time when children are no longer placed in the care of their parents.
-These contacts are tailored to the individual needs of the child and their family to ensure the time they spend together is meaningful and of a high quality.
+The Family Time team undertakes direct and indirect interaction between children and their families to offer family time when children are no longer placed in the care of their parents.
+This is tailored to the individual needs of the child and their family to ensure the time they spend together is meaningful and of a high quality.
 Risks are assessed and managed throughout the time the family is within this service.

 Fostering Service